arnesven/FatefulEight2/README.md

 - Original soundtrack.

-Just download the jar and run it.
+Just download the latest release (FatefulEight2.jar) and run it.
 At least Java 11 is required.
 Enjoy!